-Conversations refer to the communication chains you have with your rev users.
-They begin in the DevRev PLuG widget, which enables live chat within customers' apps with just a few lines of code.
+Conversations refer to the communication chains you have with your external users.
+They begin in the DevRev PLuG widget, which enables live chat within customers' apps with just a few lines of code, or through a snap-in for email, WhatsApp, or Slack.
 Unlike most platforms, customer conversations are no longer siloed to just support, sales, and customer success staff.
 Instead, they are accessible to everyone in the dev org through the PLuG inbox.
 The service-level metric for a conversation is time to response.

 Example: "I have a problem with product X."

 We recommend closing the conversation whenever you feel the interaction has reached a natural end.
-Closing the conversation will not close the tickets and your rev users will still be able to see them in the widget.
+Closing the conversation does not close the tickets and your external users are still able to see them in the widget.

 Example: "User reported a problem using product X. They need a workaround for this problem."

-When a support ticket is filed, it is a commitment that the concern will be addressed or resolved.
+When a support ticket is filed, it's a commitment that the concern will be addressed or resolved.
 The service-level metric for tickets is time to resolution.

 You might have seen systems (such as Intercom) that have just conversations or systems (such as Zendesk) that just have tickets.
 Although a lot of customer problems can just be solved with a conversation, some of them do require more work.
 Those workflows of solving a customer problem are much better represented in the ticket where customer-facing and product-delivery teams collaborate.

-For example, if a rev user wrote in and reported a crashing behavior, asked for an enhancement to an existing feature, and asked for entirely new functionality, you would likely create three tickets all linked to the same conversation.
-This means you do not need to ask your rev users to write in separately about each topic they'd like to discuss, while the dev org can still track each item separately.
+For example, if an external user wrote in and reported a crashing behavior, asked for an enhancement to an existing feature, and asked for entirely new functionality, you would likely create three tickets all linked to the same conversation.
+This means you do not need to ask your external users to write in separately about each topic they'd like to discuss, while the dev org can still track each item separately.

 In the DevRev app, a support engineer can create a ticket based on a conversation they had with someone using the PLuG widget.
 This ticket and conversation are linked.

-A ticket should describe what the rev user is experiencing in language that is familiar to them.
-Developer-specific language will be reflected in issues.
+A ticket should describe what the external user is experiencing in a language that's familiar to them.
+Developer-specific language is reflected in issues.

 Example: "Feature A on product Y exhibited unexpected behavior.
 This is a defect and needs to be fixed."

-The following figure shows how the stages between various work object types relate:
+The following figure shows how the various work object types relate.